kainisoft/augment-chat/docs/server/API_GATEWAY_PLAN.md

 - ✅ Request correlation and tracing
 - ✅ Configurable timeout and retry policies
 - ✅ Comprehensive error handling and reporting

+**✅ IMPLEMENTATION COMPLETED**: All service discovery and routing functionality has been successfully implemented and tested.

 ### Phase 4: Authentication Middleware Integration (Priority 3)